Both systems in harmony, side by side.note

 - To connect Berlin's various termini via then unsettled hinterland, the Ringbahn (ring/circle rail) was built and opened in 1871.
 Berlin would only later grow into the ring to make it an urban artery.
 It's dubbed Hundekopf (dog's head) due to its form and became an important technical boundary; beside being the outer limit of fare zone A and having an autobahn around half of it, it's also an official no-go area for dirty diesel cars.

-- For a more passenger-oriented transfer possibility, the elevated, east-west running Stadtbahn (city rail) was built and opened in 1882.
+- For a more passenger-oriented transfer possibility, the elevated, east-west running Stadtbahn (city rail) was built and opened in 1882, starting at Charlottenburg Station in the west and ending at Silesian Station (now East Station) in the east, both former termini.
 It was built from the start with separate double tracks for suburban and long-distance traffic.
 The system of Berlin's so-called Ring- und Vorortbahnen was then complete and became the "Stadt-, Ring- und Vorortbahnen''.

 - Between 1890 and the turn of the century, the congested Vorortbahnen (suburban rails) and the Ringbahn got second sets of double tracks for a likewise functional separation.